Overview of Banks in Canada

 Founded in 1859, the National Bank of Canada provides personal banking, commercial banking, insurance, and payment solutions and services.
-Headquartered in Montreal, the bank currently employs 22,000 staff and serves 2.4 million customers through its 450 branches.
+Headquartered in Montreal, the bank currently employs around 26,000 staff and serves 2.4 million customers through its 450 branches.

 Established in 1900, Desjardins Group is the largest of the cooperative group banks in Canada.
 Desjardins serves more than seven million members and clients and is active in 30 countries.
 It operates through four business segments: Wealth Management and Life and Health Insurance, Property and Casualty Insurance, Personal Services, and Business Services.